What is accessibility?

 The City is dedicated to continuing to optimise all of our PDFs and forms that are located on the website to ensure that they are made accessible and optimised for web use.

 PDFs are opened using your browser.
 If you are on a desktop and wish to use Adobe Reader, the PDF will need to be downloaded first.
-You can download Adobe Reader here.
+You can download Adobe Reader on the Adobe website.